-China parliament rules out allowing same-sex marriage
+China's parliament rules out allowing same-sex marriage

 “This rule suits our country’s national condition and historical and cultural traditions,” he said.
 “As far as I know, the vast majority of countries in the world do not recognize the legalization of same-sex marriage.”

-Individual Chinese legislators have occasionally in the past few years proposed legislation during China’s annual meeting of the largely rubber-stamp parliament held every March to legalize same-sex marriage, without success.
+Individual Chinese legislators have occasionally in the past few years proposed measures during the annual meeting of the largely rubber-stamp parliament every March to legalize same-sex marriage, without success.

-There are no laws against same-sex relations in China and despite growing awareness of LGBT issues, the community has been the target of Chinese censors in recent months, fuelling fears of a growing intolerance.
+There are no laws against same-sex relations in China and despite growing awareness of LGBT issues, the community has been the target of censors in recent months, fuelling fears of a growing intolerance.

-Activists have asked people in China to propose amendments to a draft civil code en masse, though have admitted they see little chance of success.
-The marriage parts of that code are expected to be passed into law next year,
+Activists have asked people in China to propose amendments to a draft civil code en masse, though they have admitted they see little chance of success.
+The parts of the code relating to marriage are expected to pass into law next year.

-The code makes changes on issues including sexual harassment, divorce and family planning, but does not further the rights of the LGBT community, according to drafts published by parliament.
+The code makes changes on issues such as sexual harassment, divorce and family planning, but does not further the rights of the LGBT community, drafts published by parliament show.

-Zang said that the marriage section of the draft civil code maintains the system of marriage being between a man and a woman.
+Zang said the marriage section of the draft civil code maintains the bond as being between a man and a woman.

+Prominent gay rights activist Sun Wenlin told Reuters he was disappointed in the comments, but not surprised.

+“I feel that my partner and I are sacrificing our happiness for the country’s legal system,” said Sun, who three years ago had his application to legally marry his partner rejected by a Chinese court.

+“They are undermining our life plan of choosing to marry the person we love.”

+He added, “I feel I am being excluded, and am absolutely not a consideration for policymakers.”

-Reporting by Ben Blanchard; Additional reporting by Gao Liangping and Beijing newsroom
+Reporting by Ben Blanchard; Additional reporting by Gao Liangping and Beijing newsroom; Editing by Clarence Fernandez